Jagestah/homegrown/README.md

 - Weekly Homework:
   - Containerize Challenge 1
   - Push the container to their Dockerhub
-  - Send the image info to JJ to be ran on his machine
+  - Send the image info to another student to be ran on their machine
+  - Commit Dockerfile to their Github Repo

 ### Week 4
 - Kubernetes with K3S